By Steve & Tamami Laser

 We’ve enjoyed driving our Forester during the past two years, and we really do love it.
 In closing, we need to mention that we’re still not thrilled with the “Auto Start-Stop” feature that we discussed last time.
 However, that’s not enough to spoil this great relationship.

-The 2019 Forester in this story is privately leased by the editorial staff of CarNichiWa.com
+The 2019 Forester in this story is privately leased by the editor of CarNichiWa.com

 Story and video © 2021 CarNichiWa.com